-Shane Shepherd built our Revenue Cycle Management team at VisionWeb.
+Shane Shepherd, whom you might know as the presenter for expert billing webinars, built our Revenue Cycle Management team at VisionWeb.
 He brought with him tons of billing, coding, and claims processing experience from years of working with eyecare practices.
 He's dropped some insurance related knowledge for us that we hope you'll find useful when dealing with patients paying with insurance cards.

 Today, he is talking about common questions he gets surrounding primary, secondary, replacement, and supplemental insurance claims, specifically in regards to Medicare.

 How to Understand Primary Insurance with Medicare

 How do I know which insurance is Primary?

 For starters, it's not a cut and dry process to determine which insurance is primary, especially when Medicare is involved.
 Half the time patients don't recognize Medicare as insurance, or understand that it is applicable to their optometrist visits.

 So how does someone tell what type of coverage the patient has?

 There are four choices: Medicare, Replacement, Supplement, and Secondary.

 If a patient has a Non-Medicare insurance card but has "Medicare" printed on it, that card is likely going to be a replacement or supplemental policy, but which one is it?